 [ Drinking alcohol under the age of 20 is prohibited by law. ]

-Based on the belief that "sake brewing starts with growing rice," Izumibashi Sake Brewery is a "cultivation and brewing brewery" that practices everything from growing rice with contracted farmers in the local Kanagawa prefecture, to polishing and brewing, and this aged sake was brewed in 2006 and carefully selected by Juku to Kan from the matured sake brewed by Izumibashi Sake Brewery.
+In pursuit of the belief that "sake brewing starts with growing rice," Izumibashi Sake Brewery is a "cultivation and brewing brewery" that practices everything from growing rice with contracted farmers in the local Kanagawa prefecture, to polishing and brewing, and this aged sake was brewed in 2006 and carefully selected by Juku to Kan from the brewery's matured sake library.
+Ebina City, Kanagawa Prefecture, is known for its hard water, but by aging the sake at room temperature in the brewery, the hardness is softened, allowing you to enjoy the inherent sweetness and umami.
+Aging also balances the astringency and bitterness, resulting in a well-balanced taste.

 - about